-9.2: BANDAGES & HAND WRAPS: A soft surgical bandaging (see Fig. 1) not longer than 2.5m and whose width does not exceed 5cm or a "Velcro" hand wraps (see Fig. 2) not longer than 2.5m on each hand should be used -no other kind of bandage may be used.
-Only one or the other one will be use at one time, never both on the same time.
+9.2: BANDAGES & HAND WRAPS: A soft surgical bandaging (see Fig. 1) not longer than 2.5m and whose width does not exceed 5cm or a "Velcro" hand wraps (see Fig. 2) not longer than 2.5m on each hand should be used.
+No other type of bandage may be used.
+Athletes are only permitted to use one or the other one, never both at the same time.

 Hand wraps may be inspected at anytime.

-No tape allowed on Provincial competitions other than securing upper wrist.
+No tape allowed in any competitions or single shows other than securing upper wrist.
 A decision may be reversed if an Athlete's bandages or wraps do not adhere to the rules.